Deep-water and shallow-water limits of the intermediate long wave equation: Introduction

 When studying the nonlinear dispersive equations, it is important to comprehend the interplay between the nonlinear and dispersive effects that determine the behavior of solutions.
 This understanding is crucial in order to fully grasp the dynamics of the solutions.
 The ILW model, in particular, has been compared to laboratory experiments, as demonstrated in previous studies such as \cite{KKD, BLS}.
 Back to our convergence issue, we are also interested in the limiting behaviour of fully nonlinear models of the ILW-type.
 The fully nonlinear evolution models derived by Matsuno \cite{MAT92} highlights their importance in the modelling aspect.
 Thus, the study of the convergence of full nonlinear models has the potential to advance our knowledge in this field and contribute to a better understanding of internal wave propagation in general.
 Other interesting convergence features of the ILW model, such as the $N$-soliton solutions, Hamiltonian structure, recursion scheme for the infinite number of conservation laws, and an inverse scattering problem, etc; see \cite{AT, CL, JE, KUP, LR, CGK, SAK, KSA}.

 From the mathematical perspective, the convergence of the ILW solitary wave solutions has been well understood in the 1970s and 1980s \cite{AS, Jos, KKD, AFSS, Milo}.
-Moreover, the numerical simulations of its convergence behaviours in \cite{KKD}, suggested that the convergence of the ILW dynamics should hold not only for the solitary wave solutions but also for a general class of solutions.
+Moreover, the numerical simulations of ILW convergence behaviours in \cite{KKD} and the validity of deep-water limit in \cite{BD00}, suggested that the convergence of the ILW dynamics should hold not only for the solitary wave solutions but also for a general class of solutions.
 Later in \cite{ABFS}, the convergence of ILW solutions were verified in $H^s$-Sobolev spaces with sufficient high regularity (see more discussion below).
-In this work, we aim to establish a suitable argument to study the low regularity ILW convergence problems and particularly the method is capable of handling ILW-type associated with a general nonlinearity, see Section~\ref{SEC:limit1}.
-On the other hand, the author and his collaborators, Oh, Zheng, and Chapouto, made a contribution to the field by studying the convergence of ILW-type dynamics from a statistical viewpoint \cite{LOZ, CLOZ}.
-In \cite{LOZ}, the authors explored the ILW-type convergence by constructing the invariant Gibbs dynamics (without uniqueness), where was due to the low regularity support of the initial data ($H^{-\eps}(\T)\setminus L^2(\T)$ for $\eps>0$) the strong uniqueness statement established the dynamical convergence via a ‘diagonal’ compactness argument in the probabilistic setting.
-The results in this paper represent the first low regularity convergence for ILW-type dynamics on the torus, however, there is still wide range open until we reach the convergence at the same regularity level of Gibbs data.
-See more discussion in Remark~\ref{RM:MD}.
+In this work, our aim is to establish a suitable approach to study the low regularity ILW convergence problems and also the method is capable of handling ILW-type associated with general nonlinearities (see Section~\ref{SEC:limit1}).
+The results in this paper represent the {\it first low regularity convergence} for ILW-type dynamics on the torus, however, there is still wide range open until we reach the critical space $H^{-1/2}$ (on both $\R$ and $\T$, with any depth parameter $\dl>0$), which is recently identified by the author and his collaborators \cite{CFLOP24}.
+They showed ill-posedness in $H^s$ when $s < -1/2$ in the sense of failure of continuity of the data-to-solution map, and proved a-priori bounds on smooth solutions for $-1/2<s<0$.
+It is also worth mentioning here that the author and his collaborators, Oh, Zheng, and Chapouto, have contributed to the field by studying the convergence of ILW-type dynamics from a statistical perspective \cite{LOZ, CLOZ}.